 Walking at a good pace, running, cycling or swimming are some of the aerobic exercises.
 Being lower intensity sports, but performed for longer, they are beneficial for the cardiovascular system and lung capacity, and improving endurance.

 Besides, doctors highlight swimming, since in addition to mobilizing the arms, in water exercises the impact on the joints is cushioned, an aspect that must be taken into account if the patient suffers from osteoporosis or osteoarthritis as can happen after menopause.
 Swimming does not harm anyone.

 I’m sure you’ve seen quite a few people walking around town with sticks lately.
 It’s called Nordic Walking and several studies have shown that this sport, which is affordable and easy to practice and can also be very beneficial in the recovery from breast cancer.

 A publication by a group of Italian scientists describes that Nordic walking activates the trunk and upper limbs when walking, increasing their range of motion and the body’s total muscle strength.

 By working the upper body (arms, shoulders, back), it improves blood circulation in the arms, stimulates lymphatic drainage and can improve secondary lymphedema in breast cancer.

 The specialist recalls that lymphedema and alterations in local sensation, as well as the risk of deep vein thrombosis due to local circulation being affected are the main sequelae in the case of mastectomy if accompanied by lymphadenectomy.

 And to prevent these problems, it may be advisable to do any exercise that is aimed at weight control and improving the venous return of the extremities”.

 About the author: Nicholas H. Parker is a nutritionist and allergy expert.
-Besides, he has his own column on the site of buy essay cheap service.
+Besides, he has his own column on the site, hire essay writer service.
 So he can share his experience with others.
 In this case, Nicholas has an opportunity to deal with work and hobbies simultaneously.